-The mission of this organisation is to understand, protect and restore raptor populations in Kenya.
+The mission of this organisation is to understand, protect and restore bird of prey populations in Kenya.

 Caring for injured or sick raptors is a valuable conservation tool.
 The Naivasha raptor centre serves as a first base for incoming injured or poisoned birds where initial treatment is provided.
 Longer term care is also provided for recovering and permanently injured raptors; many of whom are important specimens for public educational display and captive breeding programs.